4 Reasons to Get a Master’s Degree

 Keep your job.
 If the increased income potential associated with an advanced degree doesn’t motivate you to apply to graduate school, perhaps knowing that you are less likely to be unemployed will?

-According to 2019 U.S. Labor Bureau data, the unemployment rate for someone with a master’s degree is 2.0%.
-Compare that with the rate for someone who holds a high school diploma (3.7%) or a bachelor’s degree (2.2%).
+According to 2020 U.S. Bureau of Labor Statistics data, the unemployment rate for someone with a master’s degree is 4.1%.
+Compare that with the rate for someone who holds a high school diploma (9%) or a bachelor’s degree (5.5%).

 There you have it.
 Four compelling reasons to earn your master’s degree.
 Bottom line: Grad school is probably less of a mountain to climb than you might think.
 Most programs allow for part-time studies and are designed to be completed in two years, so you’ll only have to make minor, temporary modifications to your current professional and personal commitments.